Mrian07/Proyeksi/docs/installation-and-operations/misc/upgrading-older-openproject-versions/README.md

 The steps for this option is as follows:

-1. Remove ProyeksiApp with your package manager, e.g., `sudo apt remove openproject` on Debian/Ubuntu systems.
+1. Remove ProyeksiApp with your package manager, e.g., `sudo apt remove proyeksiapp` on Debian/Ubuntu systems.

 2. Use our [packaged installation guide](../../installation/packaged/) for your distribution to install the newest version

 3. From your backup, restore the configuration and attachment files ([See our restoring guide](../../operation/restoring/) for more information):

-   ​	`tar xzf conf-<timestamp>.tar.gz -C /etc/openproject/conf.d/`
+   ​	`tar xzf conf-<timestamp>.tar.gz -C /etc/proyeksiapp/conf.d/`

-   ​	`tar xzf attachments-<timestamp>.tar.gz -C /var/db/openproject/files`
+   ​	`tar xzf attachments-<timestamp>.tar.gz -C /var/db/proyeksiapp/files`

-4. Run `openproject reconfigure` and select to install a PostgreSQL database
+4. Run `proyeksiapp reconfigure` and select to install a PostgreSQL database

 5. This will install and migrate a new PostgreSQL database

 6. After this is completed, stop the servers to restore the database separately

-   `service openproject stop`
+   `service proyeksiapp stop`

-   `pg_restore --dbname $(openproject config:get DATABASE_URL) /path/to/migrated/postgresql.dump`
+   `pg_restore --dbname $(proyeksiapp config:get DATABASE_URL) /path/to/migrated/postgresql.dump`

 7. Execute configure script to ensure the migrations are complete and to restart the server

-   `openproject configure`
+   `proyeksiapp configure`

 ## Problems with the migration?

 Please let us know if you have any questions regarding this upgrade path.
-Reach out to us [through our contact data or form on our website](https://www.openproject.org/contact-us/) with feedback and issues you experienced.
+Reach out to us [through our contact data or form on our website](https://www.proyeksi.id/contact-us/) with feedback and issues you experienced.

 We're very interested in providing a smooth upgrade at all times, and would like to document issues you experience during the upgrade.